 If not Igloo, I suggest to you my luxury glamping domes and A-Frame luxury cabins promoted under my brand name FootlooseCamps & Resort.

-All guesthouses and resorts (belonging to people outside of native villagers) are located outside (and before) the village for the same reason.
-Even BSNL has no network in Sethan.
-Around half a kilometre before you enter the village phone networks disappear.
+Please note that nearly 90% of guesthouses in Hamta Valley are located outside (and before) Sethan village because of the no-network zone in Sethan.
+Even BSNL has no network in Sethan Village.
+Around half a kilometre before you enter the village (precisely at Curve 35) phone networks disappear.
 Additionally, the valley view, which most people visit Hamta for, isn’t available from any guesthouse located inside of the village.

 And I am talking about this valley view…

-Other places to stay in Hamta Valley, around Sethan, are Glamping Club, Mystic Heist, Dream Hamta Cafe, Nirvana Hamta Retreat, and more.
+Some of the hotels and places to stay in Hamta Valley are Glamping Club, Mystic Heist, Dream Hamta Cafe, Nirvana Hamta Retreat and Awe Glamping.

 You will first need to reach Manali (by bus taxi or self-drive).
-If you are wondering about Delhi to Manali, read this blog here.
+If you are planning a road-trip from Delhi to Manali, read this blog here.
 From Manali, Sethan is approximately 15km away and easily accessible by taxi.

 From Manali Mall Road, taxis charge around 2000 Rupees for Manali to Sethan, and this fare can go to 6000 Rupees during the peak winter season (when only 4×4 cars are allowed).